 Update the TR as follows (with change marks):

-The UE BWP adaptation to the traffic arrival is to dynamically switch the BWP based on e.g. the traffic arrival to support efficient operation of BWP switching in reducing the UE power consumption.
+The UE BWP adaptation is to dynamically switch the BWP by gNB based on e.g. the traffic to support efficient operation of BWP switching in reducing the UE power consumption.

-The UE adaptation to the CA/DC is to fast activation/deactivation of the SCell based on e.g. the traffic arrival to support efficient operation for fast SCell activation in achieving UE power saving.
+The UE adaptation to the CA/DC is to fast activation/deactivation of the SCell by gNB based on e.g. the traffic to support efficient operation for fast SCell activation/deactivation in achieving UE power saving.

 The UE power saving schemes for the UE adaptation in frequency domain for further study are as follows,